Coming to Tweddle

-For many parents the issue may be easily fixed by talking to people in their support network and getting some extra help at home.
+For many parents, challenges with a baby or toddler may be easily fixed by talking to people in their support network and getting some extra help at home.
 For other parents it might be a more complex situation.
 The best person to talk to is your Maternal and Child Health Nurse or your GP – they will assist you to work out what will help.
 This might include a referral to one of Tweddle’s programs.
 The referral forms and information can be found here.

 Once your GP or Maternal and Child Health Nurse has sent the referral to Tweddle you will be contacted by the Duty Worker within the next couple of days.
 The Duty Worker is a highly skilled Community, Child and Family Health professional and Registered Nurse.